 This is about providing teams and individuals with a choice of options to support them in building their knowledge and developing the right skills, behaviours and mindsets to deliver improved performance.
 Suggested areas of focus would include:

 This should not just be limited to training workshops and programmes.
-To ensure that learning and performance support is relevant to all, and can be successfully transferred into effectiveness in role, then the following ‘enabling’ methods are recommended:
+To ensure that learning and performance support is relevant to all, and can be successfully transferred into effectiveness in the role, then the following ‘enabling’ methods are recommended:

 We run an interactive business simulation with a range of firms, large to small, which models the workings of a law firm.
 Delegates act as the managing board of a professional firm and compete with other similar firms, taking decisions relating to business development, pricing and scoping, negotiating, deciding on recruitment of staff to meet forecast client needs, management of premises and related costs, billing practices and how to ensure timely payment for work done.